hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 -   Download the latest Hazelcast ZIP from [hazelcast.org](http://www.hazelcast.org/download/).

 -   ZIP contains `mancenter`-*version*`.war` file.
-    - You can directly start `mancenter`-*version*`.war` file from command line
+    - You can directly start `mancenter`-*version*`.war` file from the command line:

         ```
         java -jar mancenter-*version*.war 8080 mancenter
         ```

-      The above command will start Hazelcast Management Center on port 8080 with context root 'mancenter' (`http://localhost:8080/mancenter`)
+      The above command will start Hazelcast Management Center on port 8080 with context root 'mancenter' (`http://localhost:8080/mancenter`).

-    - Or deploy it to your web server (Tomcat, Jetty, etc.).
+    - Or, you can deploy it to your web server (Tomcat, Jetty, etc.).
 Let us say it is running at `http://localhost:8080/mancenter`.

--   After above steps make sure that `http://localhost:8080/mancenter` is up.
+-   After above steps are performed, make sure that `http://localhost:8080/mancenter` is up.

--   Configure your Hazelcast nodes by adding the URL of your web app to your `hazelcast.xml`.
+-   Configure your Hazelcast nodes by adding the URL of your web application to your `hazelcast.xml`.
 Hazelcast nodes will send their states to this URL.

 ```xml
 <management-center enabled="true">http://localhost:8080/mancenter</management-center>